-Our objective for the system is to ensure that in every site, each of our employees is aware in order to encourage transparency and to promote a transparent and trustworthy workplace.
+Our objective for the system is to ensure that in every site, each of our employees is aware of our Code of Conduct and Speak Up service in order to encourage transparency and to promote a transparent and trustworthy workplace.
 Every case reported to the Speak Up service is carefully processed and analysed against a set of basic criteria, that help us decide if corrective action is required to mitigate further risks.